-- Service co-design has been used partially and mostly for services developed since 2017; - At least five co-creation exercises about public registers/web enrolments have taken place between 2014 and 2016; - Fifteen percent of transactions are digital through the TorinoFacile; - There is acceptation of qualified trust services for eID: SPID and Cie-ID; - In 2018, the usage of qualified trust services is 30%, specifically of SPID accesses on the TorinoFacile portal.
+- Service co-design has been used partially and mostly for services developed since 2017; - At least five co-creation exercises about public registers/web enrolments took place between 2014 and 2016; - Fifteen percent of transactions are digital through the TorinoFacile; - There is acceptation of qualified trust services for eID: SPID and Cie-ID; - In 2018, the usage of qualified trust services was 30%, specifically SPID access on the TorinoFacile portal.

-As far as it is known, Turin hasn't recruited personnel from the private sector in management positions, nor has provided training on digital matters.
+As far as it is known, Turin has not recruited personnel from the private sector in management positions, nor has provided training on digital matters.

 The Turin Digital Agenda announces the development of a monitoring system including digital government indicators and a scoreboard, but the current status is unknown.
-One example of Key Performance Indicators for users' co-creation is given by MONICA - Management of Networked of IoT Wearables - Very Large-Scale Demonstration of Cultural & Security Applications.
+One example of Key Performance Indicators for users' co-creation is given by MONICA (Management of Networked of IoT Wearables - Very Large-Scale Demonstration of Cultural & Security Applications).